sjl/.plan/README.markdown

   they don't know what's going on in yours, so you need to interpret their feedback keeping that in mind.
 * More [Coding Math][].
+* Implemented last call optimization in [Bones][].
+Not much of a speed improvement for the particular GGP games I've been testing with, but it had to happen at some point, so we can write actual Prolog without blowing the stack.